SandipGarai/Publication-Deduplicator/README.md

 ---

 ## Acknowledgments

-- Streamlit team for the excellent web framework
+Streamlit team for the excellent web framework
-- Plotly for interactive visualization capabilities
-- SciPy for statistical testing functions

 ---

 **Publication Deduplicator v1.0** | Developed for Bibliography Preparation